 - Orpheus - Wikipedia

-In Greek mythology, Orpheus ( ˈɔːrfiːəs, ˈɔːrfjuːs ⓘ; Ancient Greek: Ὀρφεύς, classical pronunciation: [or pʰeú̯s]) was a Thracian bard, [2][3][4][5] legendary musician and prophet
+In Greek mythology, Orpheus ( ˈɔːrfiːəs, ˈɔːrfjuːs ⓘ; Ancient Greek: Ὀρφεύς, classical pronunciation: [or pʰeú̯s]) was a bard, [2][3][4][5] legendary musician and prophet

 - Orpheus | Myth, Symbol, Meaning | Britannica

-- Orpheus and Eurydice - Wikipedia
+- Orpheus - Greek Mythology

 - Orpheus – Mythopedia